double-vincent/nlp_project/README.md

 ## <a name="pipeline"></a>Pipeline Conclusions and Takeaways:

 ###  Wrangling Takeaways
+- Performed initial web scrapping to pull in top 100 repositories after searching for `baskteball`
-- Performed initial web scrapping to pull all text content from README
+- Performed additional scrapping to separate all text content from README
-- Used github language identification for labeling
+- Used github language identification for labeling of coding language
 - Following the Data Acquisition the following preparation work was done to the acquired data:
-    -
+    - Eliminated non-English language README files --> backport to acquire function
+    - Tokenined, Lemmatized, and Cleaned text portion of files

 ### Exploration Summary